ajdavis/yieldpoints/doc/index.rst

 Examples
 ========
-Begin two tasks and handle their results in the order completed:
+Use :class:`~yieldpoints.WaitAny` to begin two tasks and handle their results in the order completed:

 .. doctest::